Ellen Hillingsø

-Ellen Gunilla Hillingsø (born 9 March 1967) is a Danish actress who is known primarily for her work in films.
+Ellen Gunilla Hillingsø (born 9 March 1967) is a Danish actress.
+She started her acting career on stage, before starring in many Danish films, more recently becoming known for her work in TV series, including The Bridge (2011–2018) and Oxen (TV series) (2023–).
 She is also a voice actress, narrating audio books.

-Early life
+Early life and education

-Ellen Gunilla Hillingsø was born on 9 March 1967 in Copenhagen to Kjeld Georg Hilligsøe Hillingsø, then a lieutenant in the Danish Royal Life Guards, and Ellen Birgitta Hillingsø (née Juel), an antiques dealer.
-Hillingsø's maternal grandfather was Gregers Juel, a chamberlain and a Knight (1st Class) of the Order of the Dannebrog.
-Her paternal uncle was Lars Hillingsø, a fashion designer and founder of the Lars Paris brand.
-She is a goddaughter of Queen Margrethe II of Denmark.
+Ellen Gunilla Hillingsø was born on 9 March 1967 in Copenhagen to Kjeld Georg Hilligsøe Hillingsø, then a lieutenant in the Danish Royal Life Guards, and Ellen Birgitta Hillingsø.
+Her parents had connections with the Danish royal family.

-Hillingsø has one sibling, Jens Georg, who is three years older.
-He works at the Rigshospitalet in Copenhagen and is a former chairman of Médecins sans Frontières.
+Hillingsø first considered becoming a journalist, becoming a host on TV 2 in the 1980s.

+She then turned to acting, studying drama at the Aarhus Theatre Academy from 1990, graduating in 1994.

 Career

-Primarily a film actress, Hillingsø made her debut in the farce Huller i suppen in 1988, playing a small role alongside the comic duo John and Aage (Povl Erik Carstensen and Morten Lorentzen).
-After appearing in En verden til forskel (1989), she began as a stage actress, appearing at the Århus Theatre from 1990 to 1994.
+Hillingsø made her debut in the comedy film Huller i suppen in 1988, playing a small role alongside the comic duo John and Aage (Povl Erik Carstensen and Morten Lorentzen).
+After appearing in En verden til forskel (1989), she worked as a stage actress at Aarhus Theatre, both as a student there as well as for two years after graduating.

-In 1996, Hillingsø appeared in Peter Thorsboe's drama Krystalbarnet, in which she starred with Mirosław Baka, Grażyna Barszczewska, and Helene Egelund.
+In 1996, Hillingsø appeared in Peter Thorsboe's 1996 drama Krystalbarnet, in which she starred with Mirosław Baka, Grażyna Barszczewska, and Helene Egelund.
 In 1999, she starred in Søren Kragh-Jacobsen's Mifune's Last Song alongside Iben Hjejle, Anders Hove, Sofie Gråbøl, and Paprika Steen.
 In 2007, she appeared in Karlas kabale, based on the 2003 book of the same title written by Renée Simonsen.
 Also in 2007 she starred in the Danish television police drama Anna Pihl.

 In 2010 she starred in the film Eksperimentet, directed by Louise Friedberg.
 The film deals with social experiments and the problem of cultural genocide in Greenland.
 The film premiered on 28 August 2010 in the Katuaq Culture Centre in Nuuk, the capital of Greenland.

+In 2023, she starred as head of PET (the Danish intelligence service) in Oxen, reprising the role in the second series, broadcast in Denmark in 2025.

+Voice work

 Aside from her work as an actress, Hillingsø has done notable work as a voice actress in cartoons, film and TV, and in audio books.